YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/uses.md

 The main use scenario that all of the use cases below branch off of is the need to have a full-text search engine on an HTTP web interface.

-Throughout the scenarios below documents can be replaced by any database collection.
+Throughout the scenarios below "documents" can be replaced by "any database collection".

 | Use Case | Description  |
 |---- | ---------- |